phoenixframework/phoenix/guides/plug.md

 At the end of the day, by replacing the nested blocks of code with a flattened series of plug transformations, we are able to achieve the same functionality in a much more composable, clear, and reusable way.

-To learn more about Plugs, see the documentation for the [Plug project](https://hexdocs.pm/plug), which provides many built-in plugs and functionalities.
+To learn more about plugs, see the documentation for the [Plug project](https://hexdocs.pm/plug), which provides many built-in plugs and functionalities.